telerik/xaml-docs/controls/radpdfviewer/showing-a-file.md

 {{endregion}}

 >PDF files can be opened as long as you can obtain a stream with their content that supports Read and Seek operations.
 Note that due to Silverlight's security policy, only files from a domain with permissive cross-domain policy can be loaded.
-Furthermore, if the stream supports only Read, its content should be copied to a MemoryStream, which will enable the Seek operation as well and will facilitate RadPdfViewer to show the document.{% endif %}
+Furthermore, if the stream supports only Read, its content should be copied to a MemoryStream, which will enable the Seek operation as well and will facilitate **RadPdfViewer** to show the document.
+Notice that the document is loaded **asynchronously** and the stream **shouldn't be closed**.{% endif %}

 {% if site.site_name == 'WPF' %}
 >PDF files can be opened as long as you can obtain a stream with their content that supports Read and Seek operations.
-If the stream supports only Read, its content should be copied to a MemoryStream, which will enable the Seek operation as well and will facilitate RadPdfViewer to show the document. {% endif %}
+If the stream supports only Read, its content should be copied to a MemoryStream, which will enable the Seek operation as well and will facilitate **RadPdfViewer** to show the document.
+Notice that the document is loaded **asynchronously** and the stream **shouldn't be closed**.{% endif %}

 ### Setting the DocumentSource in Code-Behind